pontussjostedt/iot-scale/readme.md

 # IoT scale

+_This is a project for the course 1DT305 - Applied IoT at LNU_ <br>
 **Author:** Pontus Sjöstedt (ps223ue)

 IoT-scale is a wifi-connected sensor that records temperature, humpidity, and, weight on a loadcell over time.
 This data is published over `MQTT` using `mosquitto` and aggregated in a `postgres` database.
 The data can then be quickly viewed using a primitive dashboard which consists of a `plotly` plot.